Unknownerror-404/NeuroLeveL/Contributions.md

 I am glad to hear that you are trying to contribute towards improving NeuroLeveL.
 To get started form a clone of this repository in your local folder.
 ## Cloning:
 - **Fork** the repo
-- **Clone** using '''bash git clone https://github.com/Unknownerror-404/NeuroLeveL/new/main''' Once you've cloned the porject go through the improvements.md file, it is basically a cheatcode to all that needs to be worked on.
+- **Clone** using bash git clone https://github.com/Unknownerror-404/NeuroLeveL/new/main Once you've cloned the porject go through the improvements.md file, it is basically a cheatcode to all that needs to be worked on.
 ### Dependencies:
 Once you've selected your problem begin downloading the required dependencies from the *placeholder* file.